Epic-Breakfast-Productions/OpenQuarterMaster/software/Station Captain/docs/Quickstart Guide.md

 - A Modern Linux OS
   - At the moment we only support Debian-based systems (`apt`), we plan on eventually also supporting Fedora/RHEL (`yum`) systems.
 - 4gb of RAM
+- Any amdx64-bit architecture (any modern Intel or AMD cpu), or Arm v8
+  - Proven arm boards:
+    - Raspberry Pi 4B

 ## Installation